 To estimate changes in an attribute between any two years of the Household Survey, you could of course calculate separate means for each of the two surveys and then compare them.
-However, that approach does not allow you to use the fact that the samples were drawn from the same sites and strata in order to get more precise estimates.
-Therefore, we recommend combining the data from the two years in order to estimate change.
+However, that approach does not allow you to use the information on the linkages between the surveys in order to get more precise estimates.
+Therefore, we recommend combining the data from the two surveys in order to estimate change.
 Specifically, combine the two years of data (e.g., 1998-99 and 2000-01) into a single data set, with a separate observation for each person (or family) in each year of data.
-Let $Y_i$ represent the analytical variable of interest for each observation i, and let the variable $SURVEY3_i$ indicate whether the observation comes from the 2000-01 survey ( $SURVEY3_i = 0$ if observation i comes from 1998-99, $SURVEY3_i = 1$ if observation i comes from 2000-01).
-Then run the following weighted regression model. i
+Let Y_i represent the analytical variable of interest for each observation i, and let the variable $SURVEY3_i$ indicate whether the observation comes from the 2000-01 survey ($SURVEY3_i = 0$ if observation i comes from 1998-99, $SURVEY3_i = 1$ if observation i comes from 2000-01).
+Then run the following weighted regression model.
+24